-Over the last five years, the City has successfully reorganized employee duties & responsibilities.
+Over the last seven years, the City has successfully reorganized employee duties & responsibilities.
 The City implemented several organizational changes that have led to better cooperation & coordination of projects among all employees, while allowing everyone to have a broader understanding of Council goals and the mission of the City.
 Staff continues to execute their duties & responsibilities at a very high level.
 Individual staff members continue to attend annual training to keep up with programmatic and legal changes and to increase their knowledge base.

-Public Works Superintendent Karl Frink along with Public Works Operators Josh Kometz and Andy Day work tirelessly to keep the utilities running, roads safe, the parks clean and the town looking as good as it can.
+Public Works Superintendent Karl Frink along with Public Works Operators Josh Kometz, Andy Day and Chuck Brown work tirelessly to keep the utilities running, roads safe, the parks clean and the town looking as good as it can.
 Public Works performs a wide variety of tasks and services for the City.
 Mr. Frink uses contracts and contractors to meet vital needs of our citizenry behind the scenes.
-The City adds a Temporary Public Works Operator from May through October to adequately cover mowing season and execute other Public Works responsibilities.
-The City also employs Park Caretakers to assist with the mowing, maintenance, and the many rentals and events in Pioneer Park.
+The City added a permanent Public Works Operator this past year.
+Chuck Brown filled the position.
+The City also employs Park Caretakers to assist with the mowing, maintenance, and the many rentals and events in Pioneer Park annually from May to September.